elegoupil/graveler/README.md

 ### 02_deploy

 This wrapper was built with RStudio Connect integration as the main method of publishing.
-As such, you might not need this file specifically, as all it does by default is allow you to programmatically set environment variables for Rstudio API keys so dashboards can connect to pinned datasets.
-I suppose the filename is a misnomer since it does not actually deploy code to rsconnect (that comes later), but you can easily convert this to suit your needs for publishing.

 ![](man/figures/02_deploy.png)

 ## Customization

-Editing {graveler} options is easy as well.
-Obviously, you can edit colors, naming conventions, etc after the project is created, but if you want to apply standards for everyone, I would recommend forking this repository and creating your own internal version of the package that your developers actually install.

 All the custom file parameters can be found in {graveler}'s inst/extdata folder (when you create a {gaveler} project it simply copies everything in this folder}.
 Colors would be edited in the R/theme.R file and default or custom libraries would be edited in the dev/01_dev.R and R/apex_libraries.R files as examples.